AlaaBessadok/LG-DADA/README.md

 # LG-DADA
 MultiGraphGAN for predicting a target brain graph from a source brain graph, coded up in Python by Alaa Bessadok.
 Please contact alaa.bessadok@gmail.Com for further inquiries.
 Thanks.

-This repository provides the official PyTorch implementation of the following paper:
+This repository provides the official Tensorflow implementation of the following paper:

 <p align="center">
   <img src="./LG-DADA_flow.png">